ironicbadger/ansible-role-docker-compose-generator/README.md

 Notice that variable interpolation is supported.
 The source of these variables can be either an encryped secrets file via Ansible vault (read more about that [here](https://blog.ktz.me/secret-management-with-docker-compose-and-ansible/) - or see [ironicbadger/infra](https://github.com/ironicbadger/infra) for an implemented example).

+Multiple services per compose file are also supported.
+Useful to run a database alongside an app, for example.

 By default, if a `compose.yaml` file is found it will be concatenated onto the remote host and placed under the `docker_compose_generator_output_path` which is the home folder of the ssh user.
 The role also supports disabling specific compose files by matching the name of the file against a `host_var` or `group_var` file with the following variable:

 ```